 Audience:

-The intended audience for the conformance specifications produced by this working group is expected to include Issuers, including Driving Licenes authorities and other entities that wish to issue ISO/IEC 18013-5, ISO/IEC 18013-7, or similar standards.
+The intended audience for the conformance specifications produced by this working group is expected to include Issuers, including Driving Licenses authorities and other entities that wish to issue ISO/IEC 18013-5, ISO/IEC 18013-7, or similar standards.
 We also expect Verifiers that are producing hardware and/or software to verify an issued identity credential and the entities that use verifying hardware and software, and Providers that produce devices and/or software to hold and enable the presentation of issued credentials to be engaged.
 Additionally, while not the target audience, credential holders, public advocacy groups, and those developing compliance testing and platforms will find these conformance specifications informative.

 Purpose

-The will create a set of requirements and conformance criteria to respect the privacy of individuals holding or using mobile credentials.
+The PEMC WG will create a set of requirements and conformance criteria to respect the privacy of individuals holding or using mobile credentials.
 We aim to address privacy issues that are out of scope or not addressed in existing mobile credential standards.
 Existing standards provide some technical and transactional assurances of user choice and data minimization at the point of presentation of the credential.
 These standards do not establish the criteria for assuring the individual that their information will not be used for purposes (e.g., targeted advertising) they did not consent to.
 Failing to respect the interests of the mobile credential holder or meet the requirements to establish the legal authority of the verifier to collect the identity attributes could violate the privacy of the mobile credential holder.

 Every stakeholder in a mobile credential ecosystem can play a role and provide assurances to respect individual privacy.
 The stakeholders and their relationships in this extended version of a mobile credential system are captured below.